-Dr Ross Mahoney is the resident Aviation Historian at Royal Air Force Museum, and is a graduate of the University of Birmingham (MPhil and PhD) and the University of Wolverhampton (BA (Hons) and PGCE).
-He is an interdisciplinary historian of war with particular research interests in air power, command and leadership, military transformation, military culture and the history of professional military education.
-He is currently preparing his PhD for publication as a social and cultural history of the RAF’s officer class from 1918 to 1939 as well as developing plans for future research projects.
+Dr Ross Mahoney is the resident Historian at Royal Air Force Museum, and is a graduate of the University of Birmingham (MPhil and PhD) and the University of Wolverhampton (BA (Hons) and PGCE).
+He is a historian of war with particular research interests in air power, command and leadership, military transformation, military culture and the history of professional military education.
+He is currently working on a number of publications stemming from his PhD as well as developing plans for future research projects.
 Principally, these research projects are an analysis of the culture, ethos and ethics of the Royal Australian Air Force and an examination of command and staff training in the RAF.
 To date, in addition to several chapters and articles, he has published two edited books.
-He also blogs at Thoughts on Military History and can be found on Twitter at @airpowerhistory.
+He is an Assistant Director of The Second World War Research Group, blogs at Thoughts on Military History, and can be found on Twitter at @airpowerhistory.

 Dr Robert Farley teaches at the Patterson School of Diplomacy and International Commerce at the University of Kentucky.
 He holds a PhD from the University of Washington and is the author of Grounded: The Case for Abolishing the United States Air Force (2014).
 His research concentrates on airpower, seapower, and the diffusion of military technology and ideas across the international system.
 He can found on Twitter at @drfarls.